Wda, Pomeranian Voivodeship

 Wda is a village in the administrative district of Gmina Lubichowo, within Starogard County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 9 km south of Lubichowo, 22 km south-west of Starogard Gdański, and 66 km south of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

 The settlement Pawelec is part of the village.

-Wda was a royal village of the Polish Crown, administratively located in the Tczew County in the Pomeranian Voivodeship.
+Wda was a royal village of the Kingdom of Poland, administratively located in the Tczew County in the Pomeranian Voivodeship.